by Hailey Hirst and Tori Duhaime

 This was originally shared, in part, as a Trail Kit Thursday post on the She Explores Instagram (written by Tori Duhaime).
 Head to @she_explores to follow along, and discover more gear posts in our blog under “Gear + Goods.”

 Hailey Hirst is She Explores‘ digital content editor and brand designer.
-She has a leash-trained tuxedo cat and a young daughter, both of whom join her on the trails close to home in British Columbia and Idaho.
+Her leash-trained tuxedo cat and young daughter join her on the trails close to home in British Columbia and Idaho.